zhang98striving/b-hive-timing/README.md

 For the training you will be able to choose between reweighting the loss itself by incorporating the aforementioned weights in the loss calculated or alternatively use PyTorch's WeightedRandomSampler to draw a jet collection.

 _WIP:_
-- _For every trained epoch, a model checkpoint will be saved including training and validation loss in the format `model_$EPOCH.pth`.
-In addition, the best performing model according to the validation loss it saved in the format `best_model.pth`._
+- _For every trained epoch, a model checkpoint will be saved including training and validation loss in the format `model_$EPOCH.pt`.
+In addition, the best performing model according to the validation loss it saved in the format `best_model.pt`._
 - _Model checkpoints and early stopping will garantee, that the used model for a prediction is indeed the one with minimal generalisation error.
 Also, checkpoints give you a safety net in case the job ends unexpectedly._

 ### InferenceTask